systemsomicslab/mtbinfo.github.io/MS-DIAL/tutorial.md

 ![alt](images/image_33.png)

 *MSP file*: Set your MSP file here.
-(Tutorial data: MSMS-AllPublic-Curated-Pos.msp.)
+(Tutorial data: **MSMS-AllPublic-Curated-Pos.msp**.)
 In the case that you selected ‘lipidomics’ project, please select what you want to find in your data sets for lipid profiling.

 *Parameters*: If you put retention time (RT) information in your MSP file, set the RT tolerance value (default is 0.5).
 However, since the retention times of this MSP file are not recorded by the method of this demonstration, set the tolerance to 100 or larger in order to ignore the effect of retention time tolerance.
 The two mass tolerances for MS1 and MS2 are required for the compound search.
 This demonstration’s MSP file has the theoretical value of precursor *m/z* for all of authentic compounds.
 Therefore, the MS1 tolerance for time-of-flight MS was set to 0.025 Da here.
 On the other hand, since this MSP file also includes low resolution (QqQ etc.) MS data, 0.2 or more should be suitable to widely utilize all of the queries.
 The cutoff of the identification score should be greater than 0.7 or 0.8 to avoid false positives.